-It’s Friday, it’s summer, and it’s the start of a long weekend here in the U.S. Do I ask for much more?
+It’s Friday, it’s summer, and frankly, it's a good hair day.
+Do I ask for much more?
 I do not.
-Ladies and gentlemen, join me, won’t you, in giddy anticipation of the end of the work day and the beginning of a three-day foray into unabashed revelry.
+Ladies and gentlemen, join me, won’t you, in giddy anticipation of the end of the work day and the beginning of a two-day foray into unabashed revelry.

 Funky So-and-So by Sugarman 3 and Co.

 Take Me to the River by Talking Heads